Ramb0a/awesome-generative-models/README.md

 ![Gans](gan.jpg)

-A GAN is a zero-sum game in which eventually neither player can improve their position with any actions.
-This Nash equilibrium, and thus training is complete when:
+In this zero-sum game, eventually neither player can improve their position with any actions.
+This Nash equilibrium brings training to completion when:
   * the generator makes perfect fakes
   * the discriminator has a 50/50 chance of identifying real or fake

-The generator can only decrease the quality of its outputs by making changes to its routine.
+At that point the generator can only decrease the quality of its outputs by making changes to its routine.